Coding Quests

 The Dialogue Manager

-The manager is a singleton that runs conversations.
-It loads a DialogueData, starts at the first line, and advances through the graph:
+The manager is an autoload singleton that runs conversations.
+Load a DialogueData, start at the first line, walk the graph:

 GDScript